stamparm/maltrail/README.md

 [release](https://github.com/stamparm/maltrail/releases) with a SHA-256 checksum — those need only
 libpcap at runtime and no toolchain at all.
 They are built against **glibc 2.28**, so they run on RHEL 8+, Debian 10+, Ubuntu 18.04+ and openSUSE Leap 15.x; the release refuses to publish a binary that needs anything newer.
-On musl (Alpine) build from source instead.
-To build from source instead:
+On musl (Alpine) build from source instead:

 ```bash
 git clone --depth 1 https://github.com/stamparm/maltrail.git